SysKitTeam/docs-spdockit/get-to-know-spdockit/backstage-screen/options-wizard.md

 This section allows you to choose what will be loaded by both the __SPDocKit Service__ when taking an __automatic snapshot__, and if you select the __Default__ mode in the Take Snapshot wizard.

-We redesigned the load screen to be more user friendly, and at the same time we added more cool features you can now load.
+We redesigned the load screen to be more user friendly, and added more load options.
 There are 4 categories:
   * __Sharepoint__
      * The __Farm Settings__ check box will be selected by default.
 That means that SPDocKit will load farm settings by default and this option cannot be changed.
      * __Content Types__ - When this option is selected, you’ll need to crawl down to each list on the farm, since that is where the content types are defined.